capactio/capact/README.md

 ## Overview

-This repository contains the Go codebase for the Voltron project.
+This repository contains the codebase for the Voltron project.

 ## Project structure